We Still Kill the Old Way (2014 film): Release

 The film was released on DVD in December 2014.

 Reception

 Stephen Kelly of Total Film gave the film a score of two stars out of five and stated that it "plays its 'everything was much better in the old days' fantasy more as a crass cartoon than as stark social realism".

 Sequel

 Producer Jonathan Sothcott brings in his involvement with a sequel to the film called We Still Steal the Old Way, with Sacha Bennett returning to direct and co-write the script alongside Simon Cluett.
 Ian Ogilvy and the rest of the lead cast members reprised their roles, joined by Julian Glover, Patrick Bergin and Billy Murray playing the main antagonist.
 It was released in April 2017.
+A third film, We Still Die the Old Way, was supposedly planned to be released in 2019, however, was not for unknown reasons.